jbakse/compform_site/content/strategy/index.md

 ### Modify the Stored Grid Placement Example

-1. Add a little random offset to the position of each circle. {easy}
+1. Add a random offset to the position of each circle. {easy}
-1. Change the grid setup to use random placement and place 100 points. {easy}
+1. Change setup code to use random placement to place 100 points. {easy}
 1. This example doesn't need `noLoop()`.
 Why? {medium}
 1. Draw about 75% of the points as trees and 25% as snowmen. {medium}
-1. Make sure the points don't switch between trees and snowmen every frame. {hard}
 1. For each `draw()` frame, move the snowmen a random step left, up, right, or down. {hard}
    {continue}